Limiting behaviors for longest consecutive switches in an IID Bernoulli sequence

-0.5cm {\bf Abstract}\quad In this work we prove a strong law of large numbers for longest consecutive switches in an IID Bernoulli sequence.
-Moreover, we give sharp low and upper bounds for the longest switches.
-This work is an extension of results in Erd\"{o}s and R\'{e}v\'{e}sz (1975) for longest head-run and Hao et al. (2020) for longest consecutive switches in unbiased coin-tossing, and they might be applied to reliability theory, biology, quality control, pattern recognition, finance, etc.
+0.5cm {\bf Abstract}\quad In this paper we mainly discuss sharp lower and upper bounds for the length of longest consecutive switches in IID Bernoulli sequences.
+This work is an extension of results in Erd\H{o}s and R\'{e}v\'{e}sz (1975) for longest head-run and Hao et al. (2021) for longest consecutive switches in unbiased coin-tossing, and might be applied to reliability theory, biology, quality control, pattern recognition, finance, etc.